Competition Rules

 I. COMPETITION ORGANIZER

-- The competition is organized by the World Green Infrastructure Network (WGIN), registered at Društvo WGIN, Trata 31, SI-4220 Škofja Loka, Slovenia, EU.
+- The competition is organised by the World Green Infrastructure Network (WGIN), registered at Društvo WGIN, Trata 31, SI-4220 Škofja Loka, Slovenia, EU.

 II.
 OBJECTIVE OF THE COMPETITION